System Design Space

 platformENUMios, android, web

-Kafka/SQS provides decoupling between services and delivery guarantee.
-Each channel has its own topic and consumer group.
+Kafka or SQS decouples services in time and helps preserve clear delivery guarantees.
+Each delivery channel usually gets its own topic and consumer group.

 Topics: